 Actinide solutions were prepared in sulfuric acid solution for low HNO3 concentrations (<0.1 mol dm−3).
 Under these conditions G(H2)α is higher than calculated for pure HNO3 solutions but has similar insensitivity up to 1 × 10−2 mol dm−3 HNO3.
 In this case, scavenging of eaq− by Haq+ is dominant until nitrate reaches 1 × 10−2 mol dm−3 and effectively competes for scavenging of precursors to H2 and reduces G(H2)α.
 The higher yield of H2 from acidic solutions is consistent with analysis by Schwarz et al. who measured a higher yield from sulfuric acid vs. water at high LET.
 Valdimirova also measured G(H2)α increasing from 1.37 to 1.55 for the dose to water between 0.4 and 4 mol dm−3 H2SO4 using 210Po α-irradiation.
 The observed increasing yield with acidity for α-radiolysis differs from low LET γ-irradiation where, the G(H2)γ is well established to decrease only slightly from about 0.44 in pure water to 0.41 in 0.4 mol dm−3 H2SO4 at room temperature.3, This is a consequence of LET effects promoting greater recombination of H• to H2, relative to gamma tracks.

 Effect of Plutonium and Americium Concentration.
 Plutonium and americium are redox active and may react with species generated from the radiolysis for water.
-Of potantial importance are the reactions of Pu(IV)/Am(III) with the precursors to H2, for example reactions 22 and 23.
+Of potential importance are the reactions of Pu(IV)/Am(III) with the precursors to H2, for example reactions 22 and 23.
 For these reactions to have a significant effect on G(H2)α they would need to be competitive with scavenging by nitrate ions (reactions 16–19).
 Rates coefficients for the reaction of Pu(IV) and Am(III) with the eaq− and H• have been reported.,

 Pu(IV)/Am(III) + eaq− Pu(III)/Am(II)